Skip to content

 System prompt built-in parameters

-The system prompt file is a Markdown template that can use ${VAR} syntax to reference variables.
+The system prompt file is a Markdown template that can use ${VAR} syntax to reference variables and supports the Jinja2 {% include %} directive to include other files.
 Built-in variables include:

 VariableDescription